top of page

 • Separate facilities required for staff.

-• Premises must be clean, safe, well-maintained.
+• Premises must be clean, safe, and well-maintained.

 3. Safety Hazards